rbind/support/content/post/2017-04-28-daijiang-website.md

 - `website.Rproj`: I use [RStudio](https://www.rstudio.com/products/rstudio/#Desktop) to write my posts^[including this one.].
 If you have installed `blogdown` package, in RStudio, you can use the `Addins -- New Post` to create a new post.
 In this way, you do not need to type the structure of the yaml header.
 ![Imgur](https://cloud.githubusercontent.com/assets/1696911/25552789/89b7b902-2c70-11e7-8235-8e9f1abe409f.png)

 That's it.
-Hopefully now you can clone the websites that you like [rbind.io](https://github.com/rbind) and start to create your own website^[If you want to start it from scratch, this post is not for you. 😀😬😁].
+Hopefully now you can clone the websites that you like (e.g. from [rbind.io](https://github.com/rbind)) and start to create your own website^[If you want to start it from scratch, this post is not for you. 😀😬😁].
 After done, you can click the `Addins -- Serve Site` in RStudio (also shown in the above picture) and see how it looks.

 Now, it is time to make your website public.
 I recommend to use [Netlify](www.netlify.com).
 Its free plan allows you to deploy your github repository there with your own domain.
-Whenever I change the source code of my website on github, netlify will automatically rebuild my website for you!
+Whenever you change the source code of the website on github, netlify will automatically rebuild it for you!
 How cool it that?
 To host your website with github pages, see [here](https://daijiang.name/en/2017/03/30/updating-website-with-hugo-and-blogdown/#publish-your-website).

 Happy blogging!